 The Northern line extension (NLE) from Kennington will provide the fast, high capacity transport link needed to support a major increase in the number of residents and businesses based in Nine Elms on the South Bank.
-It would provide two new tube stops within the area – one would be located at Nine Elms on Wandsworth Road and another at Battersea Power Station.
+It will provide two new tube stops within the area – one will be located at Nine Elms on Wandsworth Road and another at Battersea Power Station.

 The NLE will support around 1,000 jobs and 50 apprenticeships and opportunities will be co-ordinated with Nine Elms on the South Bank’s local jobs brokerages.

 Find out more about the plans to extend the Northern line on the TfL website.